 You’ll love it as a composite of terrific ingredients and you’ll love the interplay among those ingredients.
 The chili is mild, but has a nice garlicky flavor that almost completely obfuscates the hint of cumin.
 The weenies are of the thin-sliced variety, not those flavorless two-inch in circumference meat tubes that seem to be in fashion today.
 I liked them so much, my second visit order was a Papadog.
 Papadogs are described as a “round hot dog” and are served on hamburger buns.
 The buns are toasted and sandwich between them, weenies sliced in half then topped with pinto beans and chili with ground beef.
 A smear of mustard and several sliced pickles adorn the bottom bun.
 Though somewhat unconventional, this is a good hot dog that warrants return visits.

-Papaburgers has nothing to do with the A&W of my youth, but it’s a rite of passage in its own way–as Food Network star Guy Fieri might say, “a passage to flavortown.”
+Papaburgers may have nothing to do with the A&W of my youth, but it’s a rite of passage in its own way–as Food Network star Guy Fieri might say, “a passage to flavortown.”
 These are seriously good burgers!

 6601 4th Street, Suite P.